Check out our favourite Dryrobe alternatives for wrapping up warm after your swim

-Dryrobes aren’t the only swim robes out there.
-Here are 14 Dryrobe alternatives to consider for wild swims and other outdoor adventures
+Dryrobes aren’t the only swim changing robes out there.
+Here are 12 of the best Dryrobe alternatives we've reviewed and would recommend for wild swims and outdoor adventures.

-The word ‘Dryrobe’ has almost become synonymous with swim robes in general, but since the brand launched in 2010, a huge number of Dryrobe alternatives have entered the market.
+The word ‘Dryrobe’ has almost become synonymous with swim robes in general, but since the brand launched in 2010, a huge number of Dryrobe alternatives have entered the market, and they’re pretty good too.

 While some people might invest in a Dryrobe without considering any alternatives, it’s worth doing a little bit of research to find the best option for you.
 You may even be able to save some money on a budget-friendly robe.

-To help you out, we’ve rounded up 19 of the best Dryrobe alternatives at a range of different price points, as tested by our expert reviewers.
+To help you out, we’ve rounded up 12 of the best Dryrobe alternatives at a range of different price points, as tested by our expert reviewer and open water swim coach Helen Webster.

 Why you should trust 220 Triathlon